No Document Loans for 2022 – No Doc Loans – No Tax Returns

 When people started to foreclose, the loans defaulted and the investments failed.
 This resulted in the mortgage meltdown of 2008.
 Politicians blamed the lenders and interestingly enough they did not blame the big banks but instead, they blamed mortgage brokers.

 What happened next was the lending guidelines tightened.
-All of the creative loan programs disappeared.
-Gone were no doc loans, stated income, options arm loans, etc. Some lending institutions even went out of business.
-Indy Mac bank and Countrywide for example that specialized in no doc loans are gone now.
+All of the creative loan programs disappeared and gone were no doc loans, stated income, options arm loans, etc. Some lending institutions even went out of business.
+A few examples are Indy Mac bank and Countrywide for example that specialized in no doc loans are gone now.

 After a few years of mortgage darkness, some of the creative programs such as bank statement loans started to come back again.
 Now, we have enough options to help people who cannot qualify for a conventional loan.